German School of Athens: Drama Groups

 The German School of Athens has at various times had between one and three drama groups staging plays in both the Greek, German and English language.
 These are classified as extracurricular activities or AGs (short for the German term "Arbeitsgemeinschaften").
 While the English- and German language drama groups have been led by different members of the teaching staff over the years, and were periodically not offered as AGs, the Greek Drama Group had been consistently led by Mr. Stelios Papapetrou who in 2010 passed his experience and knowledge to Mrs. Elena Karakouli, the group's current leader.
 In the year 2010 the group celebrated its 30th anniversary, a time during which it had been awarded many times by theatre organisations in Greece.
 Most of the props and stage sets for the various plays are provided by the school's art department, particularly the Art and Stage Sets Group.

 Additionally, 20 graduates of the DSA/ΓΣΑ and former members of the school theatrical group are professional actors, such as Alexandra Pavlidou and Thalia Matika.

 Greek Music Group

 The German School of Athens also has a Greek music group.
 The Group has been led for 15 years or more by philologists and musicians Dr. Giannis Mangidis and Dr. Theo Mangidis.
 Seven years ago Dr. Angelos Tylios, another philologist and musician, also joined the Group.
 The three teachers collaborate on stage with many students, who are either musicians or singers and they perform in front of the whole school more than 5 times per year.
 The group's best moment so far was the performance at Greek Music House (Megaro Mousikis) in 2005 for the celebration of the School's 110th birthday.

-Extracurricular Activities (AGs)
+Extracurricular activities

 Extracurricular activities offered at the DSA/ΓΣΑ include: